adammj/ecg-sleep-staging/README.md

 ### Network and Training

-We have included the necessary code and weights to exactly duplicate the training and testing of the final model.
+We have included the necessary code and weights to duplicate the training and testing of the final model exactly.

 1. **network_and_training_code**
     - A self-contained directory of the code, including:
-	    - `adams.py` (optimizer, citation and source link inside)
+	    - `adams.py` (optimizer, citation, and source link inside)
 	    - `main_sets.xlsx` (duplicate sets file—see above)
 	    - `net_params.json` (network hyperparameters)
 	    - `sleep_support.py` (various support functions)